 The capital city of Italy and the Lazio region… Rome is the seat of power and cultural brilliance.
 Europe’s fourth most populated commune has more than 4.3 million residents staying inside the walls of the Metropolitan area.
-The Vatican City that exists inside the boundaries of Rome is the unlikely example of a country residing in a city.
-Unlike many other places in Europe which saw on and off occupation, Rome was continuously occupied all through 28 centuries starting from its foundation around 753 BC by a heady mixture of Sabines, Latins and Etruscans and they all have contributed to what Rome is today.
+The Vatican City that exists inside the boundaries of Rome is an unlikely example of a country residing in a city.
+Unlike many other places in Europe which saw on and off the occupation, Rome was continuously occupied all through 28 centuries starting from its foundation around 753 BC by a heady mixture of Sabines, Latins and Etruscans and they all have contributed to what Rome is today.

-The political control of the Papacy that had their home inside the city walls from 1st AD had many repercussions and one of them was a coordinated drive to make Rome the hub of artistry and culture in the world.
+The political control of the Papacy that had its home inside the city walls from 1st AD had many repercussions and one of them was a coordinated drive to make Rome the hub of artistry and culture in the world.

 Geographically, Rome is distinct for being surrounded by seven hills… though they are more of ridges now.
 The star of the show is the Palatine hills which was once the home of emperors Augustus, Domitian and Tiberius (yes, the river Tiber is named after him)… naturally this area is full of old palaces, ruins and grand gardens.

 Aventine Hills overlooks the Tiber and houses the Priory of Knights… this was an important strategic location.
 Only the wealthy used to dwell in the Celian Hills and this is where the most majestic churches are… Basilica san Clemente, Santo Stefano Rotondo, Basilica Santi Coronati along with the notable Clivus Scauri road.